Political Science (POLI) | Faculty of Arts

 Applied Public Policy Seminar

 Students will examine complex public policy issues with a focus on sustainability, such as the climate emergency, the housing crisis, the biodiversity crisis, and Indigenous sovereignty.
-They will study theories of change, applied to current political events and issues.
+They will study theories of policy change, applied to current political events and issues.
 Students will explore how equity, jurisdiction, stakeholder analysis and other evaluation tools are integrated into decision-making.
 Students will produce professional deliverables, including recommendations for action.
 They will develop their own position on a topic, and engage with the real world as a change agent.
-NOTE: Students may earn credit for only one of POLI 4110 or POST 4110 as they are identical courses.
+This course is equivalent with POST 4110.
+Students may earn credit for only one of these courses.

 Level: UG